 In short, that is how baseball began using the letter “K” to mean strikeout!
 The popularity of the letter “K” caught on and we’ve been using it to describe a strikeout ever since Henry Chadwick invented it in the 1860s.

 With the evolution of baseball, statistics also grew to include more and more ways to track the performance of players.
 One of the stats that naturally evolved was the use of the backwards “K” (ꓘ).

 In baseball, a backwards “K” (ꓘ) indicates a batter struck out looking.
 Regardless of how the batter received the first two strikes, the play will be marked as a backwards “K” if their last strike was called without the batter making an attempt to swing.

-It’s difficult to tell when exactly the backward “K” became a common idea in baseball, but the best guess is that the backwards “K” gained it’s popularity in the 1980s when New York Mets fans began a tradition to keep track of Dwight Gooden’s strikeouts.
+It’s difficult to tell when exactly the backward “K” became a common idea in baseball, but the best guess is that the backwards “K” gained its popularity in the 1980s when New York Mets fans began a tradition of keeping track of Dwight Gooden’s strikeouts.

 What is the “K Rate” in Baseball?

 If you’re doing some research around the letter “K” meaning a strikeout then you may also come across something called a “K Rate”, but what exactly is a K Rate?

 According to the MLB, the “K Rate” in baseball refers to how often a pitcher strikes out hitters.
 The way to calculate the K rate is to divide the total strikeouts by the total batters faced.